jafetgado/ThermoProt/README.rst

 **ThermoProt**
 ===============

-ThermoProt is a tool to predict the thermostability of proteins as psychrophilic, mesophilic, thermophilic, or hyperthermophilic using machine learning.
+ThermoProt is a python package to predict the thermostability of proteins as psychrophilic, mesophilic, thermophilic, or hyperthermophilic using machine learning.

 If you find ThermoProt helpful, please cite this paper: